vietfood/cs4all-vn/jax-stuff.md

 np.testing.assert_array_equal(shmapped_out, expected_out)
 ```

 This is pretty neat!
-We can benchmark this and see that it's also a lot faster\!
+We can benchmark this and see that it's also a lot faster!
 [Here's](https://imgur.com/a/e9I6SrM) the profile with the default jit matmul which takes 311us with a big blocking AllGather at the beginning:

 {% include figure.liquid path="assets/img/not-overlapped.png" class="img-fluid" %}